tara-nguyen/PyGame/README.md

 #### A mini-game of football/soccer in PyGame.

-List of files:
+List of modules:
-- `ClassesForMyFirstGame.py` – contains classes `Game`, `Background`, `Goal`, `Player`, and `Ball`
+- `ClassesForMyFirstGame` – contains classes `Game`, `Background`, `Goal`, `Player`, and `Ball`
-- `CroppingImages.py` – contains two functions for cropping images in PyGame
+- `CroppingImages` – contains two functions for cropping images in PyGame
-- `LineParams.py` – contains two functions for getting parameters related to a line connecting two points on the screen
+- `LineParams` – contains two functions for getting parameters related to a line connecting two points on the screen
-- `MoveFunctions.py` – contains functions for moving objects in PyGame
+- `MoveFunctions` – contains functions for moving objects in PyGame
-- `MoveFunctionsUpdated.py` – updated version of `MoveFunctions` module; specific to `outfielder-movements` branch and all branches created afterward
+- `MoveFunctionsUpdated` – updated version of `MoveFunctions` module; specific to `outfielder-movements` branch and all branches created afterward
-- `MyFirstGame.py` – main program for the game without using classes; all functions are defined at the top of the program
+- `MyFirstGame` – main program for the game without using classes; all functions are defined at the top of the program
-- `MyFirstGameUsingClassesVer1.py` – main program for the game using the classes defined in `ClassesForMyFirstGame.py`
+- `MyFirstGameUsingClassesVer1` – main program for the game using the classes defined in `ClassesForMyFirstGame.py`
-- `MyFirstGameUsingClassesVer2.py` – main program for the game using the classes defined in `NonplayerClasses` and `PlayerClasses` modules.
+- `MyFirstGameUsingClassesVer2` – main program for the game using the classes defined in `NonplayerClasses` and `PlayerClasses` modules.
-- `NonplayerClasses.py` – contains classes `Game`, `Background`, `Goal`, and `Ball`; specific to `add-goalkeeper` branch and all branches created afterward
+- `NonplayerClasses` – contains classes `Game`, `Background`, `Goal`, and `Ball`; specific to `add-goalkeeper` branch and all branches created afterward
-- `PlayerClasses.py` – contains class `Player`; specific to `add-goalkeeper` branch and all branches created afterward
+- `PlayerClasses` – contains class `Player`; specific to `add-goalkeeper` branch and all branches created afterward

 ### Branch `add-goalkeeper`